 Personally, I had one in my garage as I just started to get into shape.
 This was during my early teenage years, and my father had bought one to teach me the fundamentals of working out.
 It was in our garage was because, like most home gyms, the Bowflex Xceed takes up a lot of space.

-Although the Xceed does take up less space than other home gyms, it is not an exercise that you can put in an already crowded bedroom.
+Although the Xceed does take up less space than other home gyms, it is not an exercise machine that you can put in an already crowded bedroom.

 My experience with the Bowflex Xceed Home Gym